-As part of this rulemaking improvement process, we will develop regulations pertaining to Tribes differently than we have in the past.
+As part of our effort to improve the annual rulemaking process, we developed regulations pertaining to Tribes differently than we have in the past.
 Since the 1985-86 hunting season, we have employed guidelines described in the June 4, 1985, Federal Register (50 FR 23459) to establish special migratory game bird hunting regulations on Federal Indian reservations (including off-reservation trust lands) and ceded lands.
 We developed these guidelines in response to Tribal requests for our recognition of their reserved hunting rights, and for some Tribes, recognition of their authority to regulate hunting by both Tribal and nontribal members throughout their reservations.
-While in past years we solicited Tribal proposals in the documents, like this one, that initiated the rulemaking process for all migratory bird hunting regulations for a specific season, for the 2023-24 season we will handle Tribal regulations via a separate rulemaking process.
+On September 1, 2023, we published a final rule for Migratory Game Bird Hunting Regulations on Certain Federal Indian Reservations and Ceded Lands (88 FR 60375).
 For inquiries on Tribal guidelines, Tribes should contact the address indicated under FOR FURTHER INFORMATION CONTACT.